Marcel-Jan/oracle_performance/README.md

 * sql_sql_id.sql - Retrieves a lot of information about a SQL statement, based on SQL_ID.
 * sql_sql_id_html.sql - Same as sql_sql_id.sql, but with HTML output.
 You need the Diagnostics Pack if you want to run this!
 It will run anyway, but usage will be counted as usage of AWR in dba_feature_usage_statistics!
+* stats_sql_id_html.sql - A script for table/index statistics for objects accessed in the execution plan.
+You need the Diagnostics Pack if you want to run this!
+It will run anyway, but usage will be counted as usage of AWR in dba_feature_usage_statistics!
 * sql_old_hash.sql - Similar to sql_sql_id.sql, to use if you don't have the sql_id, but do have the old hash values found in Statspack.
 * sql_plan_baselines.sql - Retrieves information concerning the use of SQL plan baselines.
 * trace_column.sql - If you quickly need to trace one or more sessions based on username, program or whatever in v$session.